waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 `catch`?
 What is the value of the chain after the `catch`?
 These are questions that could have multiple answers.

+### No More Unhandled-Error-Handler

+Relunctantly this is gone.
+A fabulous feature, but maintaining it was quite a burden.
+Partly the reason we justify this is now it is quite hard to *not* handle errors due to `Guarantee` and Swift warning when you don’t add `catch` to your chains.
+Still there are scenarios that you can concoct where by you could have chains without error-handling.
+Ideally we would bring this back, but it is immensely intrusive to our codebase.
+PR welcome.

 ### Apologies, there are a lack of deprecations

 We do not have many deprecations, so your code may stop compiling if you